JuanRinconJS/cpp17/README.md

 # cpp17

-This is a progression of different projects that I have started recently.
+The program will tell the user if the info entered is a triangle.
 I am using code::blocks as my IDE and am writing my code using cpp17.